Vaillant Boiler leaking water

 Is a leaking boiler an emergency?

-Depending on exactly where the leak on the boiler is coming from, a leaking boiler can sometimes cause the boiler to not fire up when the pressure drops which could be seen as an emergency in the winter.
+A leaking boiler can be an emergency but most of the time it’s not.
+Depending on exactly where the leak is coming from, it can sometimes cause the boiler to not fire up when the pressure drops which could be seen as an emergency in the winter.

 If the condensate pipe is dripping onto a gas pipe, the acidic condensate wastewater will eat away at the copper and brass and cause a dangerous gas leak emergency.